Suzanna-Linn/slua/docs/upcoming.md

 ### integer

-The **integer** library in Luau introduces native support for the new 64-bit integer built-in type and provides a suite of dedicated functions to perform arithmetic, bitwise, and logical operations with them.
+The **integer** library in Lua introduces native support for the new 64-bit integer built-in type and provides a suite of dedicated functions to perform arithmetic, bitwise, and logical operations with them.

 Historically, Lua represented all numeric values using 64-bit double-precision floating-point numbers, which limits lossless integer representation to 53 bits.
 The integer library addresses this limitation, offering full 64-bit precision for complex calculations, low-level data processing, and large-value tracking.